Bike Orlando

 Orlando, Florida In-town Biking

 The Orlando Urban Trail marks a big step in Orlando becoming a more bike- and pedestrian-friendly city, linking businesses, restaurants, shopping, parks, cultural sites, and residential neighborhoods.
 To date, the trail runs about 5.5 miles, starting from the north at Winter Park's Mead Garden, through Orlando's cultural corridor at Loch Haven Park, through downtown Orlando.
-A new extension to the south provides a link to the SoDo District and Orlando Health facilities.
+A new, currentely disconnected section to the south provides a link to the SoDo District and Orlando Health facilities.
 The trail links to SunRail stations at Historic Church Street, Lynx Central, Advent Health, and Orlando Health.
 The Orlando Urban Trail is an important part of the Orlando Downtown Loop.
 (Detailed map and photos below.)

 Orlando Urban Trail, Orlando biking